sccn/sccn.github.io/others/EEGLAB_revision_history.md

 There will usually be one or two releases per year.
 Previous major EEGLAB versions (e.g., versions 13, 14, etc.) did not use this naming scheme and did observe a regular release schedule.

+## EEGLAB version 2023.0
+- Issue date: Feb 3rd 2023; GIT tag: eeglab2023.0
+- **Version statistics**: 654 files changed, 230 commits, 11,585 additions and 3,248 deletions.
+- **Major changes**: Update a variety of functions to process MEG datasets, including source localization (see [tutorial](https://eeglab.org/tutorials/misc/EEGLAB_and_MEG_data.html)).
+- **New feature**: Limit the number of displayed datasets to speed up display when processing more than 200 datasets.
+- **New feature**: Change all function header for better MATLAB interoperability (capitalize all function names, etc...).
+- **Interoperability**: New function brainstorm2eeglab.m to import Brainstorm data epochs.
+- **Interoperability**: Improved function fieldtrip2eeglab.m to convert Fieldtrip data structures.
+Update to pop_fileio to import MEG metadata.
+- **Interoperability**: More command line options to import files using BIOSIG.
+- **Bug fix**: Better handling of boundary events (especially the one at the beginning and end of the data).
+- **Bug fix**: Better detection of changed dataset in the global workspace.
+- **Bug fix**: Better EEGLAB help menus and GUI formating.
+- **SIFT plugin**: Fix issue with Picard (SIFT was overloading a the Picard function).
+- **Clean_rawdata plugin**:  Fuse channels rejected by clean_rawdata on multiple runs of the same subject.
+- **DIPFIT plugin**: MEG source localization and custom MRI source localization (see [tutorial](https://eeglab.org/tutorials/09_source/Custom_head_model.html)

 ## EEGLAB version 2022.1

 - Issue date: Aug 2nd 2022; GIT tag: eeglab2022.1